Chester and Holyhead Railway: Construction and opening

 Work started on 1 May 1845.

-The North Wales Mineral Railway had obtained Parliamentary authority to build a line from a junction with the C&HR line at Saltney, near Chester, to Ruabon.
+The North Wales Mineral Railway had obtained parliamentary authority to build a line from a junction with the C&HR line at Saltney, near Chester, to Ruabon.
 By late 1846, the NWMR line was ready; the company had amalgamated with the Shrewsbury, Oswestry and Chester Railway to form the Shrewsbury and Chester Railway.
 Relying on the C&HR for final access to Chester, it requested that company to make the short section into Chester available, and on 4 November 1846 S&CR operation started.

 The Chester station was to be joint with the Shrewsbury and Chester Railway and the other railways: the Chester and Birkenhead Railway (opened 30 September 1841), the Chester and Crewe Railway (opened 1 October 1840 and already absorbed into the Grand Junction Railway).

 The station design was modified to be a joint station to accommodate all the traffic.
-Authorisation of construction of the station was by a Shrewsbury and Chester Railway Act, of 9 July 1847.
+Authorisation of construction of the station was by the Shrewsbury and Chester Railway Act 1847 (10 & 11 Vict. c. ccliv), of 9 July.
 The station was opened, although not quite finished, on 1 August 1848.

 The works on the line were always expected to be difficult, and progress was slow.
 In 1848, it was decided to open from Chester to Bangor.
 Captain Wynne of the Board of Trade visited for the required inspection for passenger opening, on 19 and 20 April 1848.
-He inspected the line as far as the Conway, his colleague Captain J L A Simmons inspected the line westward from there.
+He inspected the line as far as the Conway, his colleague Captain J. L. A. Simmons inspected the line westward from there.
 The inspectors were informed that the line would be worked by the London and North Western Railway.

-(By Act of 16 July 1846 the London and Birmingham Railway, the Grand Junction Railway and the Manchester and Birmingham Railway merged to form the London and North Western Railway.)
+By the London and North Western Railway Act 1846 (9 & 10 Vict. c. cciv) of 16 July 1846 the London and Birmingham Railway, the Grand Junction Railway and the Manchester and Birmingham Railway merged to form the London and North Western Railway.